BarrelBrenner/workout-tracker/README.md

 To install these dependencies I would type the following -- "npm i (name of dependency)".
 Once that's finished you can begin checklist of functionality of app by typing the following --

     "npm run seed"
-"npm run watch" which should lead to start, if not then type "npm run start"
+    "npm run watch" which should lead into start, if not then type "npm run start"

 This is deployed on Heroku while connected to MongoDB Atlas Database.
 You would need to connect them together buy starting with the following --